-I created an AWS Lambda function in Node.js, but I get an error during invocation.
-How do I build my deployment package so that I don't get errors?
+I created an AWS Lambda function in Node.js, but I get a "Cannot find module" error during invocation.
+How do I build my deployment package so that I don't get these errors?

-Follow these instructions to build a deployment package that includes the function code in the root of the .zip file with read and execute permissions for all files.
+To create a deployment package with function code in the root folder of the .zip file and then apply read and execute permissions for all files, do the following.

 Install dependencies to the function project folder

-Note: Most Node.js modules are platform-independent, but some modules are compiled against specific operating system environments.
+Note: Most Node.js modules are platform-independent, but some are compiled against specific operating system environments.
 Lambda runs under a Linux environment.
-When installing modules with npm, we recommend building the .zip file in a Linux environment to be sure that the correct platform dependencies are included.
+When installing modules with npm, it's a best practice to build the .zip file in a Linux environment to make sure that the correct platform dependencies are included.

-1. In the command line interface (CLI), change directories to your project folder.
+1. In the command line, change directories to your project folder.
 For example:

-Note: Replace project-folder-name with the actual name of your project folder.
+Important: Make sure to replace project-folder-name with the name of your actual project folder.

 npm install aws-sdk